manosrija-nasrin/tic-tac-toe-CLI/README.md

 # Tic Tac Toe (command line version)

 A simple TTT CLI implemented in Python.
+Has an unbeatable AI feature that makes the best possible moves using the MinMax Algorithm.

 ### Status